dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Augmenting enum values

 Enum values can _only_ be augmented by enum values, and the implicit getter introduced by them is not augmentable.
-The one thing you are allowed to do is to replace the argument list and add metadata or doc comments.
-There is no way to refer to the original argument list (although a macro may be able introspect on it and copy over some or all of the arguments).
+The only thing you are allowed to do when augmenting an enum value is add metadata annotations or doc comments.

-An augmenting enum value is allowed to invoke a different constructor than the augmented enum value, or provide an argument list where none was present before.

-If no argument list is provided, the augmented argument list is not altered, this allows augmenting with metadata or comments without copying over the entire argument list.
+When augmenting an enum value, no constructor invocation should be provided.
+The original value is always used, and the explicit constructor invocation (if present) should not be copied.

-New enum values may also be defined in the augmentation, and they will be appended to the current values of the declaration in augmentation application order.
+New enum values may be defined in an augmenting enum, and they will be appended to the current values of the declaration in augmentation application order.

 Augmenting an existing enum value never changes the order in which it appears in `values`.

 For example: